-Investments are recorded at fair market value.
+Investments are recorded at fair market value, with the exception of money market funds, which are recorded at cost which approximates fair value.
 Accordingly, unrealized gains and losses due to market fluctuations during the year are reflected in the statement of activities.
 Realized gains or losses are recognized upon sale or disposal.
-The Organization's policy is to report net unrealized gains or losses on investments below changes in net assets before unrealized gain/loss on investments on the statements of activities.
+The Organization's policy is to report net realized/unrealized gains or losses on investments below the change in net assets before realized/unrealized gains or losses on investments on the statements of activities.